Complementary therapies in hospitals

 Some cancer charities or organisations offer people complementary therapies.

-There are 4 NHS homeopathic hospitals in the UK.
-They are in Bristol, Glasgow, Liverpool and London.
+There are 3 NHS integrated hospitals in the UK.
+They are in Bristol, Glasgow and London.
 They see people with a variety of conditions, including cancer.
-They offer homeopathy and other complementary therapies.
+They offer a number of complementary therapies.

 Some of the hospitals run a support programme for people with cancer.